rougin/slytherin/README.md

 // ----------------------------------
 ```

-Kindly check the [Basic Example][link-example] page in the wiki for more information in the provided sample code above.
+Kindly check the [Basic Example][link-wiki-example] page in the wiki for more information in the provided sample code above.

 ## Upgrade Guide

 As Slytherin is evolving as a micro-framework, there might be some breaking changes in its internal code.
-The said changes can be found in the [Upgrade Guide][link-upgrade] page.
+The said changes can be found in the [Upgrade Guide][link-wiki-upgrade] page.

 ## Changelog